Proof of the Contiguity Conjecture and Lognormal Limit for the Symmetric Perceptron: Introduction

-Despite the simplicity of their definitions, several long-standing conjectures remain as well as intriguing connections to learning problems.

-\begin{itemize} \item {\bf Capacity sharp threshold conjecture.} The simplest structural property of the solution space is the non-emptiness.
-In \cite{krauth1989storage}, it was conjectured that for the asymmetric binary perceptron (ABP), $m^*_{\kappa}(n)/n$ converges to an explicit constant $\alpha^*_\kappa$ as $n$ diverges, equivalently given by $\alpha^*_\kappa = \inf \{ \alpha \ge 0: \lim \inf_{n \to \infty} \mathbb{P} (S^m(G) \ne \emptyset) =1 \}$.
+Despite the simplicity of definitions, several long-standing conjectures remain as well as intriguing connections to learning problems. \begin{itemize} \item {\bf Capacity sharp threshold conjecture.} The simplest structural property of the solution space is the non-emptiness.
+In \cite{krauth1989storage}, it was conjectured that for the asymmetric binary perceptron (ABP), $m^*_{\kappa}(n)/n$ converges to an explicit constant $\alpha^*_\kappa$ as $n$ diverges, equivalently given by $\alpha^*_\kappa = \sup \{ \alpha \ge 0: \lim \inf_{n \to \infty} \mathbb{P} (S^{\lfloor \alpha n \rfloor}(G) \ne \emptyset) =1 \}$.
 More specifically, it is conjectured that a sharp threshold phenomenon takes place at $\alpha^*_\kappa$, with the existence and absence of solutions taking place with high probability below and above capacity.

-This conjecture was extended to the symmetric binary perceptron (SBP) model in \cite{aubin2019storage}, with a partial result obtained in this case, showing that solutions do not exists with high probability below the capacity, and exists with positive probability above capacity.
+This conjecture was extended to the symmetric binary perceptron (SBP) model in \cite{aubin2019storage}, with a partial result obtained in this case, showing that solutions do not exist with high probability above the capacity, and exist with positive probability below capacity.
 Such a positive probability result was also recently obtained by \cite{ding2019capacity} in the more challenging setting of ABP.
 However, in both cases, a second moment method yields a ratio between the second moment and first moment squared that is not $1$ but a positive constant, preventing to establish the high-probability result below capacity.

-To set the sharp threshold conjecture for SBP, a possibility is to combine the result of Xu \cite{xu2019sharp}, which is currently written for the ABP setting, with the result of \cite{aubin2019storage} obtained for the SBP setting.
-However, this would not allow to settled the next conjecture.
+To settle the sharp threshold conjecture for SBP, a possibility is to combine the result of Xu \cite{xu2019sharp}, which is currently written for the ABP setting, with the result of \cite{aubin2019storage} obtained for the SBP setting.
+However, this would not allow to settle the next conjecture.